PIM-GPT: A Hybrid Process-in-Memory Accelerator for Autoregressive Transformers: Related Work

 \section{Related Work}

-\textbf{Process-in-Memory} DRAM-based PIM is one of the most promising technologies to accelerate data-intensive computing tasks.
-UPMEM is the first reported PIM product using standard DIMM modules, with a large number of processors combined with DRAM chips \cite{devaux2019true}\cite{gomez2022benchmarking}.
-However, the throughput per PU is 4 GOPS and it only supports INT8 data type.
-DRAM vendors including Samsung \cite{kwon202125}\cite{lee2021hardware} and SK Hynix\cite{lee20221ynm}\cite{kwon20221ynm} have recently announced DRAM-based PIM technologies.
-Samsung's PIM architecture is based on HBM2, which offers high bandwidth of 307.2~GBps to tackle data intensive tasks.
+\textbf{Process-in-Memory} PIM architectures optimize the resolution of memory-bounded tasks by positioning processing units in close proximity to data, leveraging high internal bandwidth.
+DRAM-based PIM is one of the most promising technologies to accelerate data-intensive computing tasks.
+Besides research advances, DRAM vendors including Samsung \cite{kwon202125}\cite{lee2021hardware} and SK Hynix \cite{lee20221ynm}\cite{kwon20221ynm} have recently announced DRAM-based PIM technologies.
+Samsung's PIM architecture is based on HBM2, which offers 307.2~GBps bandwidth to tackle data intensive tasks.
 The design integrates PIM dies on a buffer die through TSV.
 Inside each PIM die, a PU is shared by two banks, operating at 9.6GFLOPS per PU.
-However, the high cost of HBM limits the application to server level.
-SK Hynix's GDDR6-based PIM prototype, Accelerator-in-Memory (AiM), uses the standard GDDR6 interface.
-AiM supports VMM with high throughput of 32GFLOPS per PU.
-However, AiM alone cannot accelerate end-to-end applications due to the limited logic and arithmetic units that are fabricated on DRAM chips.
-For example, AiM cannot support complex interlayer functions such as softmax, normalization, and residual connections.
-Compared to AiM, PIM-GPT reduces PIM cost by limiting PIM only to VMM operations, and performs the other arithmetic and control functions in a separate ASIC with optimized mapping and dataflow design to allow efficient end-to-end GPT acceleration.
+However, the high costs associated with through-silicon vias (TSV) make this approach less cost-effective.
+SK Hynix's GDDR6-based PIM prototype, Accelerator-in-Memory (AiM), supports VMM with high throughput of 32GFLOPS per PU.
+But AiM cannot accelerate end-to-end applications standalone due to the limited functions on DRAM chips.
+Compared to AiM, PIM-GPT limits PIM to only VMM operations, and performs the other arithmetic and control functions in a separate ASIC with optimized mapping and dataflow designs to allow efficient end-to-end GPT acceleration.